kubernetes/website/docs/getting-started-guides/ubuntu/operational-considerations.md

 ### Private registry

-With the "registry" action that is part for the kubernetes-worker charm, you can very easily create a private docker registry, with authentication, and available over TLS.
-Please note that the registry deployed with the action is not HA, and uses storage tied to the kubernetes node where the pod is running.
+With the registry action, you can easily create a private docker registry that uses TLS authentication.
+However, note that a registry deployed with that action is not HA; it uses storage tied to the kubernetes node where the pod is running.
-So if the registry pod changes is migrated from one node to another for whatever reason, you will need to re-publish the images.
+Consequently, if the registry pod is migrated from one node to another, you will need to re-publish the images.

 #### Example usage